The Orchard

 The Orchard, 88 cm x 88 cm, oil on MDF, 2025

-The Orchard is a figurative painting is based on a Roman myth of Vertumnus and Pomona.
+The Orchard is a figurative painting based on the Roman myth of Vertumnus and Pomona.

-The orchard I have painted takes the form of a room dedicated to the art of trees.
+The orchard I painted takes the form of a room dedicated to the art of trees.
 Here, Vertumnus and Pomona are divided by a sculpture of a dead tree.
 Their posture also indicates a division.
 He is entirely focused on his phone, while she stares ahead, challenging the viewer to read her mind.
-So this painting is a metaphor for a relationship, not only between two people, but also between them and their environment.
+So this painting is a metaphor for a relationship, not only between two people, but also with their environment.

 Pictorial Dynamics